-I am a professional drummer, rooted in marching band technique and specialised in playing surf music, which I started playing internationally at the age of 14.
-I was born in 1984 and grew up in Belgium.
-Currently I am based in Italy but you can find me frequently on the road touring Europe and USA, playing with a.o.
+I am a professional drummer, rooted in marching band technique and specialised in playing surf music.
+Born in 1984 and growing up in Belgium, I started drumming at 10, joined a brass band at 12 and started touring internationally with a surf band at 14.
+Currently I am based in Santa Barbara, but you can find me frequently on the road touring with a.o.
 Surfer Joe.
 I have been playing and recording with Los Venturas, Chatz Kostas , Venusberg, Masala, Jobee Project and many more.
 My work appears on 14 albums and various other releases.

-I work on a freelance basis, so feel free to contact me if you are in need for a drummer who can provide a steady (surf) beat and make it stomp.
-Use the contact form at the bottom of this page to get in touch.
+I work on a freelance basis for teaching/coaching, recording and touring.
+Feel free to contact me if you need guidance with your drumming or if you have a band and need a drummer who can provide a steady (surf) beat and make it stomp.

 Drumming isn’t just beating the drums with a pair of sticks.
 It demands the drummer to fully open up to his senses so as to have both the body and the mind locked-in, directing the limbs in a dance which produces the wide-ranging sound palette that a drum set can offer.